muhammadyaseen/vae-disentanglement/experiment-notes/thought-clarifying-notes/Thinking Aloud.md

 <span class="remark">A corollary of this might also be that some factors just might not be worth (the increase in lkd) to encode because of the price (inc in KL) we have to pay.. so we might miss on some fine details.
 This will also be affected by how the terms have been weighted</span>
 <span class="remark">Think how correlated features would be affected by this.
 Should they be encoded 'at the same time'.. in a way they should share equal contibution to the lkd / recon, no?</span>

+Need to get a bit more technical about what exactly do i want to see here in the experiments and the goal When I go to Jilles what do I want to show him ?

+Can my architecture preserve the DAG relationships? --- and where exactly are these enforced?
+Right now it seems that the network just encodes both factors in 1dim.. as a combination... it has no concept of 'relatedness via causation'.
+It just understands relatedness via co-occurence.
+I need to verify and test this.

+- [ ] clarification of semantics and role of $\epsilon$ and their use for creating $z$ with the GNN
+- [ ] thinking on what concrete progress can be made wrt Friday meeting - what experiments can be done and what stuff can be implemented and tested
+- [ ] clarify again the intervention section and what exactly are they doing with it